mli0603/alice-blog/README.md

 You must have npm and Gulp installed globally on your machine in order to use these features.

 ### Third-party packages
 In order to use Javascript third-party pacakges, it needs to be browser compatible.
 You can see [browserify](https://github.com/browserify/browserify) for more details.
+Currently requires [brfs](https://github.com/browserify/brfs)

 ## Copyright and License